 • These cookies will stay fresh in an airtight container for up to 5 days.
 You can also freeze these cookies after baking, for up to 3 months.
 Let them sit at room temperature to defrost.

-Tried this recipe?Let us know how it was!
+Did you make this recipe?Please Leaving a Rating & Review and let us know how it was!
 Share on Instagram and tag @bake.andbacon

 This post contains affiliate links which means if you purchase something off of one of those links I make a small commission at no extra cost to you.
 Thanks for supporting my blog!